 Related read: Getting the Most Out of Your Air Conditioner

 If you’re convinced that you need air conditioning in your Michiana home, call Home Comfort Experts.
-We’re a family-owned company that specializes in providing expert HVAC service and maintenance throughout northern Indiana and southwestern Michigan.
+We’re a family run company that specializes in providing expert HVAC service and maintenance throughout northern Indiana and southwestern Michigan.
 Our goal is to provide comfort with a 100 percent guarantee of satisfaction.
 We’re headquartered in Mishawaka and Fort Wayne, Indiana, and you can reach us through our website.